tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     return result
 ```

-There are multiple parts to the solution
+There are multiple parts to this golden solution

 - The function signature. `def solve(grid: list[list[int]]) -> list[list[int]]:` Import statements are expected to be inside the function definition.
 - Observations.
 I intend the trivial observations to be listed earlier